 This policy was drawn up in response to the lock-downs and school bubble closures due to the Covid-19 pandemic and has developed along with experience.
 Our aim is to mirror, as closely as possible, the daily programme of learning as would be experienced in class.
 We expect that 'learner engagement' is equal to when learning in the classroom.
 We have endeavoured to make remote learning as accessible as possible and have set up systems to monitor children's progress and participation consistently across year groups.
+Guided by our vision, we aim to provide consistent, inclusive, and equitable learning opportunities for all pupils.

 This policy is not intended for individual children having to self-isolate, for whom other arrangements have been made.
-It should be read together with other school policies: Safeguarding and Child Protection, Positive behaviour, Data protection and E-Safety.
+It should be read together with other related school policies: Safeguarding and Child Protection, Behaviour, Data protection and E-safety.